Best StrawPoll Alternatives (2026)

 What This Looks Like When It Works

 Below is a live poll embedded in a publishing workflow.
-Beneath it, the chart generated from its responses.
-Both update in real time as votes arrive.
+Vote, and the chart renders from real responses.
+The distribution and the prose around it update as new responses come in.

 The 5 Best StrawPoll Alternatives (Poll Tools)

-Tools optimized for scheduling (Doodle), live event polling (Slido, Mentimeter), or enterprise surveys (SurveyMonkey) were excluded.
+Tools for scheduling (Doodle), live event polling (Slido, Mentimeter), or enterprise surveys (SurveyMonkey) were excluded.
 The comparison focuses on tools publishers actually embed in content.

 StrawPoll, Best for Quick Community Votes

-Pricing: Free (unlimited polls with ads) / Basic $8/month ($4/month annual) / Pro $28/month ($14/month annual) / Business $52/month ($26/month annual).
+Pricing: Free (unlimited polls, ads) / Basic $8/mo ($4/mo annual) / Pro $28/mo ($14/mo annual) / Business $52/mo ($26/mo annual).

 Typeform, Best for Designed Engagement

-What it does well: Typeform's one-question-at-a-time interface is polished.
+Typeform's one-question-at-a-time interface is polished.
 The embed looks good, the UX encourages completion, and the integration ecosystem is strong.

-Pricing: Basic $29/month ($25/month annual) / Plus $59/month ($50/month annual) / Business $99/month (~$83/month annual).
+Pricing: Basic $29/mo ($25/mo annual) / Plus $59/mo ($50/mo annual) / Business $99/mo (~$83/mo annual).

 Google Forms, Best Free Option for Simple Polls

-Where it falls short for publishers: Minimal embed styling.
-Google Forms does generate basic pie and bar charts in its Responses tab, but those charts live inside the form dashboard, not as standalone embeddable entities.
-No built-in historical comparison across repeated polls.
+Truly free with no response limit.
+Integrates with Google Sheets for data analysis.
+Zero onboarding.
+Google Forms generates basic charts in its Responses tab, but those live inside the form dashboard, not as standalone embeddable entities.

 Pricing: Free (unlimited, with a Google account).